Application Packages in Declarative Sharing in the Native Application Framework

 Create a new application package

-The new empty application package is created.
-This also creates a live version of the application package that you can edit.
+The new empty app package is created.
+This also creates a live version of the app package that you can edit.

-• Snowflake Notebook files (optional): a text-based file that can act as a front end to the consumer experience, referencing the shared views and tables.
+• Snowflake Notebook files (optional): One or more text-based files that can act as a front end to the consumer experience, referencing the shared views and tables.
 They can also include code, reference visualizations, and include logic to help present the data.

 App package components diagram